Small groups with tuition throughout the day

 About the day

-Meeting at the Billy Sheils kiosk at Seahouses Harbour, we'll have a short review of the best settings to use to get the most out of the day, plus you'll receive tuition and indiviual guidance throughout on good composition with in-camera reviews to help you take stunning portrait and action shots.
+Meeting at the Billy Sheils kiosk at Seahouses Harbour at 8.45am, we'll have a short review of the best settings to use to get the most out of the day, plus you'll receive tuition and individual guidance throughout on good composition with in-camera reviews to help you take stunning portrait and action shots.

-The day will begin on the boat out to Longstone Island and around some of the other islands where you will be informed about the birds and the history.
+The day will begin on the boat out to Longstone Island at 9.30am and around some of the other islands where you will be informed by the skipper about the birds and the history.
 We will then be dropped off at Staple Island for 2 hours.

 Please note that National Trust landing fees apply on both Islands, currently around £6.40, this is not included in the price of the course.
 This payment does not apply to National Trust Members.
 The course fee covers tuition and the cost of the boat fare.